 The health sciences major is designed to prepare students with the knowledge, skills, and abilities necessary to successfully pursue graduate and professional studies in a variety of health-related fields.
-Students Choose a concentration based on the field of interest.
-Montreat offers concentrations for students seeking a program in pre-medical, pre-dental, pre-pharmacy, pre-optometry, pre-veterinary, pre-chiropractic, and pre-physician assistant.
-The health science major includes the core science coursework in biology, chemistry, and physics.
-Then each concentration has additional coursework tailored to the admissions requirements commonly found for programs in the health science field of the student's choosing, as well as internships to provide the student with exposure to health care professionals.
+Students choose a concentration based on their field of interest.
+Montreat prepares students for application to their profession of choice by offering pre-medical, pre-dental, pre-pharmacy, pre-optometry, pre-veterinary, and pre-physician assistant concentrations within the health science major.
+The major includes the requisite science coursework in biology, chemistry, and physics, and encourages project work in a research setting to help the student distinguish themselves among their peers.
+Each student must additionally choose-in consult with their academic advisor-elective coursework tailored to the admissions requirements commonly found for programs in the health science field of the student's choosing, after conducting a survey of admissions requirements at their most desired professional schools of choice.